LimeProgramming/USB-serial-mouse-adapter/README.md

             | Invert X (Left and Right) mouse movement.
     + Invert Y
             | Invert Y (Up and Down) mouse movement.
+    + Movement Type
+            | Set Movement Type.
+USB mice talk faster than serial mice, movement type decides what to do with the backlog between serial mouse updates.
+            Additive: Sum the mouse movement (Sentivive)
+            Average: Avg the mouse movement  (Insensitive)
+            Coast: Send the mouse movement incrementally (Slippy)
+    + Cosine Smoothing
+            |Makes the cursor proportionally less sensitive at high speeds, leaving the movement mostly one to one at low speeds

 + Mouse Buttons
     + List Config
         | List the current mouse button settings